 We like to think that we know and understand what we will be facing when events have occurred like those events previously mentioned.
 We sadly underestimate the sheer amount of work it will take to rebuild.
 We don't really comprehend the amount of determination, skills, and just plain survival instincts we need to cope with the situations.

 We like to think as preppers that our stuff will save us and help us to survive when something happens.
-It is true that our stuff may see us through the main disaster, but we are not ready for what is coming on the other side of the disaster.
+Our things may indeed see us through the main disaster, but we are not ready for what is coming on the other side of the disaster.

 Are you ready to suddenly leave the home you have had for the last 5, 10, 30 or longer years?
 You may never see that home again.